In this Reaper DAW review article, we’re going to take a comprehensive beginners look at Reaper.

-A DAW is a software that allows you to record, edit and mix multiple tracks of audio on your computer.
+A DAW is a software that allows you to record, edit, and mix multiple tracks of audio on your computer.
 This is just what is done with your favourite songs on Spotify, using large consoles in expensive studios.
-With Reaper, you can record all of your instruments (including plug in effects) at once with a live backing band, or, if you are working alone, one at a time, playing back previous recordings while recording new tracks alongside them.
+With Reaper DAW, you can record all of your instruments (including plug in effects) at once with a live backing band, or, if you are working alone, one at a time, playing back previous recordings while recording new tracks alongside them.

-For the purposes of this discussion, I will assume that you are working alone.
-I will also assume that you use Windows, though there is still plenty to learn from this article if you are on a Mac or Linux machine.
+For this discussion, we will assume that you are working alone.
+We will also assume that you use Windows, though there is still plenty to learn from this article if you are on a Mac or Linux machine.
 Shortcut keys often work similarly on a Mac if you replace the PC control with the Apple command key.
 Ok, let’s get started!

 You can use a metronome to stay in time, speed up or slow down the tempo without affecting existing recordings to work your way up to speed with a challenging phrase.
 Also, you can change pitch to fix a vocal error on an otherwise good take, de-ess and EQ out the rumble of the ever-present AC and compress a mix to bind it together.